moveanymountain/mountain-website/rules.md

 target="_blank">JMES blockchain</a>, with a focus on electronic music producers, labels and events.
 </p>
 <p>
-Our mission is to dismantle traditional gatekeepers in the music industry, enabling artists to earn a living and secure funding to kickstart their careers through the decentralized funding features of the JMES blockchain.
+Our mission is to dismantle traditional gatekeepers in the art and music industry, enabling artists to earn a living and secure funding to kickstart their careers through the decentralized funding features of the JMES blockchain.
 </p>
 <p>
 Any kind of art that aligns with our mission can be incentivized if our community votes for it.